javiercri/synthetic-checker/README.md

   some: value # add as manay headers as needed
   Authorization: Basic YWxhZGRpbjpvcGVuc2VzYW1l # the main reason for using a secret is that you might need to set some auth headers
 ```

+By default the watcher works in a opt-out way, it will watch for all `Ingress` resources in all Namespces and you can exclude Ingresses by adding the `synthetic-checker/skip` annotation.
+This behaviour can be changed by setting the `--required-label` flag so the tool will ignore any resource that doesn't have that label.
+You can also pass a comma separated list of namespaces that you want to limit the watcher to.

 ### HA modes